 1. Examine the ingredients in the products you use on a daily basis.
 Look for “BPA free,” “Phthalate free,” and “Paraben free” on products you purchase.

 2. Limit your use of plastics.
 Avoid drinking from plastic water bottles and don’t refill plastic water bottles.
 If a plastic water bottle has heated up significantly, throw it away—do not drink the water.
 Do not heat your food or drinks in plastic containers.
-Instead, use glass, porcelain, or stainless steel containers.
-Check out the Klean Kanteen’s on our website.
-They’re a great alternative to a plastic bottle!
+Instead, use glass, porcelain, silicon or stainless steel containers.
+Check out Klean Kanteen’s, which is a great alternative to a plastic bottle!

 3. Avoid all pesticides, herbicides, and fungicides.
 Whenever possible, buy organic produce.
-Check out this website to see a list of the “Dirty Dozen” and the “Clean Fifteen” fruits and vegetables: http://www.ewg.org/foodnews/guide/
+Check out this website to see a list of the “Dirty Dozen” and the “Clean Fifteen” fruits and vegetables.

 4. Minimize your exposure to nail polish and nail polish removers.